The Two RV Gypsies: Full-Time RVers

 deer

-A bit down the road, the two RV Gypsies stop to take more scenery pictures, then Karen looks down the cliff side because she heard movement.
+Below: A bit down the road, the two RV Gypsies stopped to take more scenery pictures.
+Then Karen Duquette looked down the cliff side because she heard movement.

 scenery